a-w-m/weather-cli/README.md

     - dotenv : a module that loads environment variables from a .env file into process.env
     - node-fetch: a module that brings window.fetch to Node.js
 - Sign up for API keys at [Dark Sky](https://darksky.net/dev) and [mapbox](https://mapbox.com)
+- In your code editor, rename "sample.env" to ".env" so that dotenv module can locate it.
-- Assign API keys to environment variables in "sample.env" file.
+- Assign API keys to environment variables in ".env" file

 ## Usage